mercy-kantai/Data-Science/README.md

 A queue is a linear data structure that has follows three principles, FIFO, LIFO and priority.
 Advanatges of queues is that it maintains order , it is also used to implement other data structure such as stacks.
 Disadvantges are that queue has no random access and also it has limited capacity.

+# Tower Of Hanoi

+Tower Of Hanoi is a mathematical game in which we 3 identical rods and n disks all of different sizes and aranging them in the orginal order.
+It has 3 rules.
+First rule is only one disk can be moved from one rod to another, secondly a big disck should not be on top of a small disk and lastly only a disk at the top can moved from one rod to another.